 Carpentry Math

-to some basic formulas and computations presented on this page.
+some basic formulas and computations provided right here on this page.

-The formulas below can be used to calculate area of a circle, calculate
+The formulas below can be used to square a wall or deck frame (the

-the sum of the squares of the other two sides.
-The square
+sum of the squares of the other two sides.
+The square of

 A2 + B2 = C2

-of the hypotenuse minus the square of the other side.
-The
+hypotenuse minus the square of the other side.
+The length of the

 A2 = C2 - B2